 - Keep extra pump parts in your desk, otherwise, be ready to go to the baby store.
 The day will come when you forget a piece of your pump parts.
 For me, I always forgot the little white membranes.
 A small piece, but the pump doesn’t work at all without it.
 I eventually kept a small pack of extras in my desk so that if I forgot to put them back on my pump after cleaning it I still had some extras to use.

 - Set a schedule.
 If you have an office job, block your calendar for the times that you plan to pump.
 That way you can keep your supply consistent by pumping at the same time every day.

 - Store the pump bottles in a Ziploc bag.
 While you’re at work you most likely won’t have time to wash your pump parts.
 Keep them in a Ziploc bag and store them in the refrigerator.
 This will keep the leftover milk that is in the bottles cold and you can use the same parts for your next pumping session.

 As with pretty much all areas of motherhood, remember to do what works best for you and your family.
 There’s no right or wrong way to go about this.
 If you’re trying to do something that is extremely stressful, it could decrease your milk supply and also be hard on the baby.
 Babies are very aware of their surroundings and their mother’s feelings so if you are stressed, they will be stressed too.

-Here are some other great resources about going back to work when pumping:
+Here are some other great resources about going back to work and pumping breast milk at work:

 Did you go back to work after having a child?
 How was your transition?
 Share your tips in the comments below!